 On July 24, 2020, the Gallatin City-County Board of Health signed an Emergency Rule requiring the use of cloth face coverings for the prevention of COVID-19.
 It was amended and extended by the Board on Oct.
 22, 2020.
 The order requires the use of face coverings by most people within most indoor public settings in Gallatin County to help slow the spread of COVID-19.

 On Aug.
 27, 2020, the Gallatin City-County Board of Health signed an emergency rule that allows for limited visitation at nursing homes, skilled nursing facilities, and senior and assisted living facilities in Gallatin County.
+The Board extended the rule on Nov.
+6, 2020.
 The rule allows for some visitation consistent with safeguards required or recommended by the U.S. Centers for Disease Control and Prevention (CDC) and the Center for Medicare and Medicaid Services (CMS).
 Those safeguards include requirements for surveillance testing, symptom monitoring, adequate staffing and an absence of known COVID-19 cases in the facility for at least 28.